I'm Honey!

 6 Ways In Which Interior Design Affects Your Mood

-Did you know that your mood and psychological well-being are impacted by your interior design decisions?
-It is!
+Did you know that your interior design can affect your mood?
+Overall, your psychological well-being is impacted by your interior design decisions!
 So why not let interior design psychology work for you.
 You can use each one differently to improve your health and well-being, raise your mood, and enhance the design of your home, too.
-The use of light, color, and the amount of decor in a room all can have an effect on you.
+The use of light, color, and the amount of décor in a room all can have an effect on you.

 Here are a few tricks and tools for enhancing your mood by using interior design psychology.